samselikoff/samselikoff.com/_posts/2015-12-08-lowest-common-ancestor.md

 });
 ```

-When the user clicks either the `<collapsible-panel>` or the `<button>`, we'll send an action up to `<app>`, which will then change its property.
+When the user clicks either the `<collapsible-panel>` or the `<button>`, we'll send an action up to `<app>`, which will then change its `isOpen` property.
 The new value of `isOpen` propogates throughout the rest of the app, and the problem of inconsistent interface elements goes away.

 Crucially, we've made sure that only the owner of the state - `<app>`, in this case - is able to change that state.
 The children delegate their actions up to the owner.